Head of the Office

 Senior Researcher for Democracy and Society

 Filip Milačić, born in Podgorica, Montenegro.
 He has studied political sciences and Eastern European history at the University of Heidelberg, receiving his PhD from Humboldt University.
 Previously, he worked for the Organization for the Security and Co-operation in Europe (OSCE) as well as at the University of Rijeka, University of Montenegro and in German Bundestag.
-He is also a visiting fellow at the Institute for Human Sciences in Vienna.
+He was also a visiting fellow at the Institute for Human Sciences in Vienna.
+He is currently a research affiliate at Democracy Institute of the Central European University (CEU).
+At FES Democracy of the Future, he is lead project manager for the project lines Citizens' Assemblies and Polarisation & Democracy.

 Researcher for Democracy and Economics